 AI is revolutionizing the automobile industry, with several amazing advancements happening in this domain.
 Many global giants are investing in autonomous mobility algorithms and self-driving cars to make driverless transportation the new standard of commute.

 Tesla is one of the major players in the field.
 Tesla’s autopilot is one of the most sophisticated self-driving software in the market.
 They also frequently release new features and patches for their products.
 These days Tesla is working on combining supercomputing with computer vision to allow self-driving cars like the Tesla Model 3 to process data quickly and make real-time decisions.
 This is called Project Dojo.

 E-commerce giant Amazon, which depends on transportation for its distribution, is also looking into driverless vehicles for their product delivery.
 From driverless trucks to drone deliveries, Amazon is working its way towards full-scale automation and dispatch.

 Waymo is another company that is at the forefront of autonomous vehicle manufacturing.
 A Google sibling company, Waymo produces different self-driving automobiles to address various customer needs, depending on their transportation requirements.
-In addition, they produce self-driving cars suitable for personal and commercial use.
+In addition, they produce the world’s first self-driving car suitable for personal and commercial use.

-Along with Jaguar, they have collaborated to build the world’s first self-driving electric car.
-Their vehicles have completed 1 billion testing miles in the USA.
+Along with Jaguar, their vehicles have completed 1 billion testing miles in the USA.
 In addition, they are offered paid driverless rides in Phoenix and hauled freight in Texas using autonomous semi-trucks.

 Automobile companies are always searching for ways to improve self-driving cars.
 As per this research paper, there is a need to combine logical reasoning with neutral learning for self-driving vehicles.
 This will allow self-driving cars to understand the world just like humans do.
 And they can recognize accidents before they happen.